The day to day operations of Linden is managed by a small team of skilled and experienced staff.

 years ago.
 Both parents and family are still in the north of France and have Belgian origins on his mother's side.
 Mathieu's

-partner is also French and French is spoken at home, although English is spoken as soon as a none-French speaker person is around.
+partner is also French and French is spoken at home, although English is spoken as soon as a non-French speaker is around.
+Mathieu speaks

 Events & Community Engagement Coordinator